 Second-hand smoke is particularly dangerous for children.
 Children exposed to passive smoke are at higher risk of respiratory infections, asthma, bacterial meningitis and cot death.
 Second-hand smoke has been linked to around 165,000 new cases of disease among children in the UK each year.

 For children, the majority of exposure to second-hand smoke happens in the home.
-Over twenty percent of children in the UK live in a household where at least one person smokes.
+Over 1 in 5 of children in the UK live in a household where at least one person smokes.

 Smoke can spread throughout the home, even if you open the windows.
-Almost 85 percent of tobacco smoke is invisible and smoke particles might also build up on surfaces and clothes, although the impact of this is not yet clear.
-If you are a smoker, try to limit your child’s exposure by smoking outside.
+Almost 85% of tobacco smoke is invisible and smoke particles might also build up on surfaces and clothes, although the impact of this is not yet clear.
+If you are a smoker, smoking outside can help reduce your child’s exposure.

 Second-hand smoke can reach very high levels inside cars because it is a small enclosed space.